Helping millions of people navigate the world of technology.

 1. Why am I not getting internet connectivity after trying to use Wi-Fi and ethernet at the same time?

-Ensure that the network which you have selected as priority in interface metrics has internet connectivity.
+Ensure that the network you selected as priority in interface metrics has internet connectivity.
 Otherwise, you should change the priority to a different network.

 2. Why is Windows not using my selected network priority for internet connectivity?

-This can happen if you are using IPv6 protocol for internet connection.
-In such a case, repeat the network priority settings for Internet Version Protocol 6(TCP/IPv6), which can be found just below IPv4 settings.
+This can happen if you are using the IPv6 protocol for your internet connection.
+In such a case, repeat the network priority settings for Internet Version Protocol 6(TCP/IPv6), which can be found just below the IPv4 settings.